edpro.ai

 Request a Walkthrough

-Chris Spence A note from Chris...
+Chris Spence A personal note from Chris...

 I'm a fairly private person and an aggressively private professional.
 I don't like to link to or imply credit due for other people's big ideas — the founders, the teams, the teachers who shaped those products deserve that.
 But I've built a lot of ed-tech products and solutions over the years, and I'm happy to walk through the work in conversation.
 Let's chat via Zoom, just don't count on ever catching me on webcam.
 Doesn't happen.